 DISCOUNT BUS TRAVEL PASSES….

-Scottish Citylink Explorer Pass: Unlimited bus travel on any service at any time during the validity of the pass.
+Scottish Citylink Explorer Pass: Get unlimited bus travel on any service at any time during the validity of the pass.
 Choose from 3 days travel out of 5, 5 days out of 10, and 8 days out of 15.
 Prices from £35.
-More information on Scottish Citylink site.
+More information on the Scottish Citylink website.

 DISCOUNT RAIL TRAVEL PASSES….

-First Scotrail Freedom of Scotland Pass: Valid for the Scottish rail network throughout the whole country and includes ferry services to and from the Islands.
+First Scotrail Freedom of Scotland Pass: this pass is valid for the Scottish rail network throughout the whole country and includes ferry services to and from the Islands.
 Covers any 4 out of 8 days consecutive travel or any 8 out of 15 consecutive days travel.
 Also valid on all Caledonian MacBrayne ferry services within Scotland.

 First Scotrail Highland Rover Pass: This one gives you unlimited rail travel for any 4 consecutive days out of 8, and it also covers some coach and ferry travel services.
-More information is available on the First Scotrail website.
+More information is available on the First Scotrail official website.

 The Trainline: This is a fantastic search facility for train timetables and prices for rail travel in Scotland, the UK and Eurostar.
 It offers money savers tips.
 You can save up to 65% when you buy your tickets online.
 See Buy Train Tickets for more information.

 DISCOUNT FERRY TRAVEL PASSES….

 CalMac Island Rover Pass: Buy the car ferry money saving passes and be free to explore the Islands of Scotland on any CalMac route.
-You can choose from an 8 or 15 day pass and travel as often as you want.
+You can choose from an 8 day or a 15 day pass and travel as often as you want.

 CalMac Island Hopscotch Pass: Good if you want to explore some of the whisky distilleries of Scotland.
 Full details of all passes are on the Caledonian MacBrayne site.

 Find The Best Rates For Hotels In Scotland.
 A comprehensive search facility to browse thousands of hotels in hundreds of town and cities.

 Hopefully the money savers featured here will help your money go further, and let you see more of Scotland by taking advantage of some of the great discounts on offer.